papiodesu/leptos_book/src/view/02_dynamic_attributes.md

 "class:" attributes take

 1. the class name, following the colon ("red")
-2. a value, which can be a "bool」 or a function that returns a 「bool"
+2. a value, which can be a "bool" or a function that returns a "bool"

-When the value is "true」, the class is added.
-When the value is 「false", the class is removed.
+When the value is "true", the class is added.
+When the value is "false", the class is removed.
 And if the value is a function that accesses a signal, the class will reactively update when the signal changes.